Kyle Van Noy: Miami Dolphins

-On March 21, 2020, the Miami Dolphins signed Van Noy to a four-year, $51 million contract that included $30 million guaranteed and a signing bonus of $12 million.
-The signing reunited Van Noy with Dolphins head coach Brian Flores, who was the linebackers coach in New England from 2016 to 2018.
+On March 21, 2020, the Dolphins signed Van Noy to a four-year, $51 million contract that included $30 million guaranteed and a signing bonus of $12 million.
+The signing reunited Van Noy with Dolphins' head coach Brian Flores, former linebackers coach for New England from 2016 to 2018.
 He was also reunited with former Patriots' linebackers Kamu Grugier-Hill and Elandon Roberts.

-Van Noy made his debut with the Dolphins in Week 1 against his former team, the New England Patriots.
+Van Noy made his debut with the Dolphins in Week 1 against his former team, the Patriots.
 During the game, Van Noy sacked quarterback Cam Newton once in the 21–11 loss.
-In Week 3 against the Jacksonville Jaguars on Thursday Night Football, Van Noy recorded a strip sack and later recovered the football during the 31–13 win.
+In Week 3 against the Jaguars on Thursday Night Football, Van Noy recorded a strip sack and later recovered the football during the 31–13 win.
 In Week 13, Van Noy recorded eight tackles, five for loss, and three sacks in a 19–7 win over the Cincinnati Bengals.
 His efforts earned him AFC Defensive Player of the Week honors.
 He was placed on the reserve/COVID-19 list by the team on November 12, 2020, and was activated two days later.
+Van Noy finished the season with six sacks, 69 total tackles, six passes defended, and two forced fumbles in 14 appearances with 13 starts.

 Van Noy was released by the Dolphins after one season on March 10, 2021.

 New England Patriots (second stint)

 On March 19, 2021, the Patriots signed Van Noy to a two-year deal worth up to $13.2 million.
-While he was productive in his second stint in New England, the Patriots were tight on cap space so they released Van Noy on March 7, 2022.
+In the 2021 season, he appeared in 16 games with eight starts, recording five sacks, 66 total tackles, one interception, ten passes defended, and two forced fumbles.
+While he was productive in his second stint in New England, the Patriots were tight on cap space.
+Van Noy was released on March 7, 2022.

 Los Angeles Chargers

 On May 5, 2022, Van Noy signed with the Los Angeles Chargers.
+He appeared in 17 games with 13 starts in the 2022 season, and recorded five sacks, 46 total tackles, three passes defended, and one forced fumble.

+Baltimore Ravens

+2023

+On September 27, 2023, Van Noy signed with the practice squad of the Ravens.
+He was signed to the active roster three days later.
+Van Noy recorded a career-high nine sacks in fourteen appearances for the Ravens during the 2023 season.